AnasImloul/smooth-stream/README.md

 // Continue streaming the extended text streamer.next('Hello, this is a test response.', () => {
-    // This code runs after the text from this call is fully streamed console.log("text has been fully streamed.")
+    // This code runs after the text from this call is fully streamed
+    // and runs before any next stream calls console.log("text has been fully streamed.")

     // Flush the stream to reset it and clear pending updates